 In the Governments guidance to social care workers, published 13th March 2020, they recognise “The provision of care and support in people’s home is a high priority service, in that most care and support cannot be deferred to another day without putting individuals at risk of harm.
 It is therefore vital that these services are prioritised.”

-At the time of updating this page (27th March 2020) we have not had to cancel any care for our clients due to school closures nor self isolation.
+At the time of updating this page (29th November 2020) we have not had to cancel any care for our clients.

 We would like to assure our clients, current and future, of the steps we have taken, and contingency plans we have in place to ensure the safe and effective delivery of our services throughout the COVID-19 crisis.

 - All staff are trained on infection control.

 - All staff have personal protective equipment: uniforms (that can go on high temperature washes), gloves, aprons, face shields and surgical masks (where required).

 - We have been communicating with our team, where necessary on a daily basis, to update them on changes to government legisation, our systems and processes to ensure the continued safe delivery of care.

 - Any staff member, or member of their household, who has a cough or temperature will be tested, and remain off work until such a time it is safe for them to return.
 In addition, we will look after our team by providing them with food and essential supplies where needed, whilst maintaining safe distances.